VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 > **Note**: Never remove the final entry, `{NULL, {0, 0, 0}, [...]`, or bad things will happen.
 This is a delimiter, used by the engine to know when it is done reading **ActorSpecs**.

-Finally, to get rid of the text title, remove all the calls to `TitleScreenState::print` from the `TitleScreenState::enter` method.
+Finally, to get rid of the text title, remove all calls to `TitleScreenState::print` from the `TitleScreenState::enter` and `TitleScreenState::resume` methods, as well as the method itself.
 After another round of build and run, the image will show up in the emulator.

 <a href="/documentation/images/tutorial/title-screen.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Title Screen"><img src="/documentation/images/tutorial/title-screen.png" /></a>